Videos of Ahmaud Arbery roaming vacant home shown to jury

-They saw two white boys with bicycles walk into the doorless garage to drag away plywood.
-Jurors also watched a clip of a white man and woman strolling into the home at night, the man carrying a small bag in one hand.
+They saw two white boys with bicycles walk into the open garage to drag away plywood.
+They watched a clip of a white man and woman strolling into the home at night, the man carrying a small bag in one hand.

-And they saw Arbery himself wandering between the home's exposed beams and along its backyard boat dock on five different occasions between Oct.
+And jurors saw Arbery himself wandering between the home’s exposed beams and along its backyard boat dock on five different occasions between Oct.
 25, 2019, and Feb.
-23, 2020 — the last time mere minutes before he was shot dead in the street.
+23, 2020 — the last time mere minutes before he was shot dead in the street on a Sunday afternoon.

 Greg McMichael, 65, and his son Travis McMichael, 35, armed themselves and pursued Arbery in a pickup truck after he ran past their yard, five doors down from the unfinished house with no doors or windows.
 A neighbor, 52-year-old William “Roddie” Bryan, joined the chase and recorded cellphone video of Travis McMichael shooting Arbery three times at close range.

-The three are standing trial on murder and other charges at the Glynn County courthouse in coastal Georgia, where the Arbery's slaying broadened a national outcry over racial injustice.
-The McMichaels told police they suspected Arbery was a burglar and Travis McMichael shot him in self-defense after Arbery attacked with his fists.
+The three men are standing trial on murder and other charges at the Glynn County courthouse in coastal Georgia, where Arbery’s killing broadened a national outcry over racial injustice.
+The McMichaels told police they suspected Arbery was a burglar, and Travis McMichael shot him in self-defense after Arbery attacked with his fists.

 Prosecutors say there’s no evidence of Arbery committing crimes in the men’s neighborhood to justify a pursuit by armed men.